DavidPesqueira/davidpesqueira.github.io/index.md

 frame.place(relx=0.5, rely=0.1,relwidth=0.75, relheight=0.1, anchor='n')
 ```

+## The use of Data Structures and the Binary Search Tree Algorithim
 Adding Data Structures and Algorithm

 The BST is used to insert and remove as an Easter Egg for those who use the CLI to run the python file